icrm-org/icrm-new/bylaws/index.md

 The President and two Vice-Presidents shall be delegates; any member is eligible to be elected to the office of Vice-President or Secretary; noting that

-> `i)` at any time there should be four delegate members on the Board, and
+> `i)` at any time there should be four delegate members on the Board, and members from the same organisation at a meeting of the Board shall cast a single “organisational” vote.
 >
-> `ii)` members from the same organisation at a meeting of the Board shall cast a single “organisational” vote.
+> `ii)` ICRM shall not assume any financial or contractual responsibilities, nor shall it be responsible for any consequence arising from its activities or those of its members.

 `4.4` — ICRM shall not assume any financial or contractual responsibilities, nor shall it be responsible for any consequence arising from its activities or those